2010

 In 2010, Resthaven’s 75th anniversary was celebrated with events at residential and community services sites.

-To mark the milestone, the Resthaven Board reached out to the community to offer assistance in the future, with a number of initiatives considered and implemented.
-These included:
+In addition, to mark the milestone, the Resthaven Board reached out to the community to offer assistance in the future.
+A number of initiatives were considered and implemented, including:

 • Funding for research into bushfire and disaster management.

-Former Board President Geoff Bean, Board President Carole Davidson, Former Board President Ivon Wardle
+Former Board President Geoff Bean AM, Board President Carole Davidson, Former Board President Ivon Wardle attend the church service

 A review into the current management structure and corporate areas (Human Resources, Workforce Development, and Risk and Compliance) resulted in a restructure.
 The department of Culture, People and Risk was formed, and a new role was created: Senior Manager, Residential Care.